-If you divorce, you have to consider (1) changing the beneficiary on your life insurance if it is currently your ex-spouse, and (2) purchasing or modifying your coverage to adequately protect your children if either of you die.
-In fact, divorce settlements can require that both parents purchase life insurance if there are children involved.3
+If you divorce, you have to consider (1) changing the beneficiary on your life insurance if it is currently your ex-spouse, and (2) purchasing or modifying your coverage to adequately protect your children if either you or ex-spouse dies.

-Because COBRA coverage is expensive in many cases and doesn't last indefinitely, you may want to check out other insurance options, whether through your own employer or by evaluating individual plans.
-Today, there are many affordable individual health insurance plans, with costs based on access to physicians and hospitals.
+Because COBRA coverage is expensive in many cases and doesn’t last indefinitely, you may want to check out other insurance options, whether through your own employer or by evaluating individual plans available through the Affordable Care Act (ACA).

 Disability insurance.
-We all hope we never have a need for it, but disability insurance is one of the least understood and most useful ways of protecting ourselves and our loved ones.
-What if you were injured or sick and couldn't go to work?
+We all hope we will never need it, but disability insurance is one of the least understood and most useful ways of protecting ourselves and our loved ones.
+What if you were injured or sick and couldn’t go to work?
 Disability insurance is designed to protect you and your loved ones against lost income.
-Read Viewpoints: "Insure your paycheck.
+Read Viewpoints: "Insure your paycheck."

-Long-term care insurance.
-If you’re in your 60s or older, you may want to consider buying long term care insurance to help keep potential costs of nursing home stays and home health care from depleting your income resources if you become seriously ill or injured.
-Read Viewpoints: "How to manage the cost of long-term care."
+Long-term-care insurance.
+If you’re in your 50s or older, you may want to consider buying long-term- care insurance to help keep potential costs of nursing home stays and home health care from depleting your income resources if you become seriously ill or injured.
+Read our two-part Viewpoints: "How to manage the cost of long-term care."

-If you’re divorced, you’ll want to close joint credit accounts and shift to single accounts so that an ex-spouse can’t affect your credit rating.
-If you’re widowed, contact all three credit bureaus (Experian, Equifax, and TransUnion) to let them know your spouse has passed away, to keep others from falsely establishing credit in his or her name.
+If you’re divorced, you’ll want to close joint credit accounts and shift to single accounts so that an ex-spouse’s credit score won’t affect your credit rating.
+If you’re widowed, contact all three credit bureaus (Experian, Equifax, and TransUnion) to let them know that your spouse has passed away, to keep others from falsely establishing credit in his or her name.

 Unfortunately, a surviving spouse is often responsible for paying the deceased spouse’s credit card bills, whether these were joint or individual accounts.
-It’s always worth calling the credit card company, however, to negotiate better payment terms.
+It’s always worth calling the credit card company, however, to negotiate better payment terms if necessary.